 For simple projects involving small costs, you can be more straightforward and directly discuss what service you’re going to provide, along with corresponding rates and timelines.

 If the requirements of the work are complicated, the document you submit should have the details to match.
 For instance, if your customer wants to migrate his site to a different platform, your proposal will have to address his concerns about downtime, SEO, and integration setup, among other issues.
+Using a more complex business proposal template solution might be the way to go.

 Components to include in the proposal